sagunms/CarND-Advanced-Lane-Lines/README.md

 * `AdvancedLaneLines.ipynb` - Jupyter notebook for generating various stages of the project to assist during this writeup.
 Images produced from this notebook can also be found at output_images/*.png
 * `Writeup.ipynb` - Jupyter notebook used to construct this writeup.
 It has the same content as `README.md`.
 * `calib.p` - Pickle file containing instrinc camera calibration matrix and distortion coefficient saved as the outcome of `CameraCalibrate` class used during the initialisation of the lane detection pipeline.
-* `annotated_project_video.mp4` - The output of the Advanced lane finding project when processing against project_video.mp4 video.
+* `annotated_project_video.mp4` - The output of the Advanced lane Finding project when processing against project_video.mp4 video.
-* `annotated_project_video_1.mp4` - The output of the vehicle detection project when processing against challenge_video.mp4 video.
+* `annotated_project_video_1.mp4` - The output of the project when processing against challenge_video.mp4 video.
-* `annotated_project_video_2.mp4` - The output of the vehicle detection project when processing against harder_challenge_video.mp4 video.
+* `annotated_project_video_2.mp4` - The output of the project when processing against harder_challenge_video.mp4 video.

 Computer Vision Pipeline
 ---